bigcommerce/gatsby-bigcommerce-netlify-cms-starter/README.md

 ## Purgecss

 This plugin uses [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/) and [bulma](https://bulma.io/).
 The bulma builds are usually ~170K but reduced 90% by purgecss.

+# Kudos

+This is based on the [Gatsby Netlify CMS Starter](https://github.com/netlify-templates/gatsby-starter-netlify-cms) repo.
+Major kudos!

 # CONTRIBUTING